MejrissiSeifEddine/GDSC-members-form/README.md

-# mejrissi
+# GDSC
-this is my work as an amature student
+this is my work as GDSC isima web manager